FSO Syrena

 The Syrena was produced in various models: 100, 101, 102, 103, 104, while the most popular model was the 105.
 All were two-door sedans with two-stroke engines, initially of two cylinders.
 In 1965 the Syrena received a larger three-cylinder engine.

 From 1968 a prototype model named laminat was produced.
-A van called Syrena Bosto and a pick-up called the R20 were also produced.
+A van called Bosto and a pick-up called the R20 were also produced.
 A coupé Syrena Sport and a hatchback Syrena 110 (in 1966) remained prototypes only.

-A Siren is a mermaid who, according to the legend, protects the river Wisła and the Polish capital city, Warsaw.
+A Siren is a mermaid who, according to the legend, protects the river Vistula and the Polish capital city, Warsaw.
 She is featured on the city's coat of arms.
 Also a diminutive name Syrenka (little siren) is commonly used for the car in Poland.

 History

 At first, Polish engineers wanted Syrena to have a four-stroke air-cooled engine and a self-supporting chassis.
 But due to a lack of deep-drawn metal parts and cost reductions, the first Syrena 100 cars were supposed to have a wooden bodywork covered with leather-like material.
 The cars were powered by 2-stroke engines designed by engineer Fryderyk Bluemke.
 The first two prototypes of Syrena were made in December 1953.
-One – with a wooden framework, was constructed by Stanislaw Panczakiewicz, while the second, steel-bodied car was made by Stanislaw Lukaszewicz.
+One – with a wooden framework, was constructed by Stanisław Panczakiewicz, while the second, steel-bodied car was made by Stanisław Łukaszewicz.
 They met halfway by combining the first car's design with the steel bodywork of the second one (with one exception – the roof remained wooden).
 By March 1955 FSO had built 5 prototypes of Syrena 100.

 In September all of the prototypes took part in an experimental rally covering a distance of 5600 km.
 One of the cars, driven by Karol Pionnier, crashed, revealing the weak structure of the roof.
 As a result, the engineers decided to use steel instead of wood for this part of the car.
 One of the prototypes was exhibited at the Poznań Trade Fair in autumn 1955.
 On 20 March 1957 the mass production of Syrena 100 started.

 Syrena 100

-Syrena 100 was designed by engineers Stanislaw Lukasiewicz, Stanislaw Panczakiewicz and Fryderyk Bluemke.
+Syrena 100 was designed by engineers Stanislaw Lukasiewicz, Stanisław Panczakiewicz and Fryderyk Bluemke.
+The chassis and running gear was copied from the DKW.
 It was introduced to the public in June 1955 at the 24th Poznań Trade Fair.
 The car aroused much interest, which prompted the government to put it into production.
 At first, the production rate was to be 10,000 cars a year.
 Because of financial reasons, Syrena 100 and the much larger Warszawa automobile shared many parts.
 As a result, the Syrena was much heavier than intended (950 kg).